 What I decided to do was use my own knowledge and a variety of purchased curricula to create my own math curriculum for each grade.
 You can read more about my methodology here.
 This curriculum consists of 10 problems per week for 36 weeks.
 The 10 weekly problems are each very distinct and cover 10 different subject areas.
 The weeks progressively get more difficult.

 At the end of the year, your child will have been exposed to 360 different types of math problems.
-This exposure covers the full range of difficulty of what they would see in a more traditional curricula.
+This exposure covers the full range of difficulty of what they would see in a more traditional curriculum.
 What is missing is the vast repetition.

 Therefore, it is your job as a parent to make sure that your child really understands these problems as they are doing their weekly assignment.
-Since the difficultly grows from week to week, as long as they understand while they are doing the assignment, you don’t really need to worry about retention.
-They will see repeated exposure from week to week as the problems progress in difficulty and their understanding will grow.
+Since the difficulty grows from week to week, as long as they understand while they are doing the assignment, you don’t really need to worry about retention.
+They will have repeated exposure from week to week as the problems progress in difficulty and their understanding will grow.

 That being said, I do recommend supplementing this Minimalist Math curriculum with math games such Clumsy Thief or Prime Climb or math worksheets that allow a child to just practice basic math facts.
 It does not need to be daily.
 It does not even need to be weekly.
 I give my kids a math worksheet a couple times a month and we try to play a math game once a week.
-I highly recommend Kate Snows’s Facts that Stick series if you are concerned about your child’s adeptness with basic math facts.
+I highly recommend Kate Snow’s Facts that Stick series if you are concerned about your child’s adeptness with basic math facts.

 Related Links